Inference for Median and a Generalization of HulC: Generalized HulC

-Thus the ratio of the width of the confidence interval returned by G-HulC to that returned by Wald converges in probability to $\sqrt{\pi/2}$ which is strictly greater than $1$.
-However we should note that Wald confidence interval explicitly makes use of the asymptotic normality of the estimator.
-G-HulC on the other hand relies mainly on the median-unbiasedness of the estimator.
+We should note here that the Wald confidence interval explicitly makes use of the asymptotic normality of the estimator.
+GHulC, on the other hand, relies mainly on the (asymptotic) median-unbiasedness of the estimator.
 It was shown in section 2.3 of \cite{kuchibhotla2021hulc} that the the ratio of the expected width of HulC confidence interval to that of the Wald interval is approximately equal to $\sqrt{\log_2(\log_2(2/\alpha))}$ which grows slowly to $\infty$ as $\alpha \rightarrow 0$.
-The advantage of G-HulC is that the ratio of the widths is independent of $\alpha$ and thus G-HulC can potentially produce much smaller valid confidence intervals than HulC as $\alpha \rightarrow 0$.
+The advantage of GHulC is that the ratio of the widths is independent of $\alpha$ and thus GHulC can potentially produce much smaller valid confidence intervals than HulC as $\alpha \rightarrow 0$.